awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/configure-plugin.md

 4. (Optional) Upload the dependency files if any.

-5. **Main function class**: fill the full class name of your plugin class name, e.g. `com.company.sol.CustomTransformer`.
+5. **Main function class**: fill the full class name of your plugin class name, e.g. `com.example.sol.CustomTransformer`.

 ## Develop Custom Plugins